r0man/eca/README.md

 ## Getting started

-Install the plugin for your editor and ECA server will be downloaded and started automatically.
+Install the plugin for your editor and ECA server will be downloaded and started automatically:

-### Supported editors

 - [Emacs](https://github.com/editor-code-assistant/eca-emacs)
 - [VsCode](https://github.com/editor-code-assistant/eca-vscode)
 - [Vim](https://github.com/editor-code-assistant/eca-nvim)
 - Intellij: Planned, help welcome

 ## How it works